-An electronic bulletin board will be available to facilitate finding a roommate.
+An electronic bulletin board is available to facilitate finding a roommate.
+Click here to access the bulletin board.
 Registrants can post messages regarding what type of roommate they are looking for i.e male or female, smoker or non-smoker and the participants will respond directly to the registrant.

 Note that reservations will be accepted only when accompanied by a credit card guarantee or a deposit of the first night’s room and tax.

 Please refer to each property’s website to determine their cancellation policy.
 If attendees need to cancel their housing they must do so directly with the property.
 Cancelling your meeting registration does NOT cancel your housing.